yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 #### Exit criteria

--   The scale set should be deployed, and you should be able to browse the CloudShop application from the public IP address assigned to the load balancer.
+-   The scale set should be deployed, and you should be able to browse the CloudShop application from the public IP address assigned to the load balancer

 ### Summary